 And the best part, I didn’t even have to open this selfie in one of my apps for editing.

-How to Take Good Instagram Photos of Yourself with Your Camera Settings:
+How to Take Good Instagram Pictures of Yourself with Your Camera Settings:

 - Take yourself on a tour of each camera setting to understand what they do, and their best uses!